truera/trulens/trulens_eval/examples/README.md

   - `alpaca7b_local_llm.ipynb` -- Personal assistant with Alpaca7B running locally using HuggingFacePipeline's from_model_id.

+  - `azure_openai_llama_index.ipynb` -- Simple example using AzureOpenAI for the model, embeddings and feedbacks.

 - **`frameworks/`** -- Collection of examples using different frameworks for constructing an LLM app.

   - `llama_index/` -- Examples using llama-index as a framework.